Every year, for as long as I can remember, my parents have prepared a huge (18-20 pound or more) turkey for our family on Thanksgiving Day.

 Hot Turkey Sandwich

 The amounts are approximate, we never measure.

-- 1 1/2 lb leftover turkey meat, sliced
+1 1/2 pound leftover turkey meat, sliced

-- 1/2 cup or so of leftover turkey gravy
+1/2 cup or so leftover turkey gravy

-- Stock or water (to thin the gravy if needed)
+Stock or water (to thin the gravy if needed)

-- 4 large slices of rustic bread
+4 large slices rustic bread

-1 Heat gravy in a skillet until bubbly.
 If the gravy is too thick, thin with a little stock or water.

-2 Add pieces of sliced cooked turkey meat to the gravy.
 Coat with the gravy on all sides and heat until the meat is heated through.